RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 ---
 title: Getting the Most Out of a Computer Science Degree
-pubDate: Dec 12 2024
+pubDate: Dec 22 2024
 draft: false
 ---
 # Getting the Most Out of a Computer Science Degree

 I graduated in December 2023, which turned out to be a tough time to graduate as a software engineer.
-At the time, I felt like I had done everything you were supposed to: graduated with honors from a reputable university, had 2 internships under my belt, and had a successful senior project to show.
+At the time, I felt like I had done everything you were supposed to do: graduated with honors from a reputable university, had 2 internships under my belt, and had a successful senior project to show.

 But amidst the 'correction' of the software engineering job market in the wake of the COVID pandemic,